 - Type in ProxyConfig.reg and click on Save.

-Now that you have saved the file just double click on ProxyConfig.reg and click Yes.
+Now that you have saved the file, double click on ProxyConfig.reg and click Yes.
 Alternatively, open Registry and go to File and Import and import the file from there.
 Reboot your PC and test it again.

-Using Netsh command to import proxy settings from Internet Explorer to WinHTTP
+2] Using Netsh command to import proxy settings from Internet Options to WinHTTP

-The next method is using command prompt using Netsh command.
-Before you do this setup your Internet Explorer with your Proxy settings.
-Then follow these steps:
+The next method is using the Netsh command line.
+Before you do this setup your Internet Explorer Options with your Proxy settings and then follow these steps:

 - Press Win + X and click on Command Prompt (Admin)